-This law states that “estafa or swindling is committed with unfaithfulness or abuse of confidence, by means of false pretenses or fraudulent acts, and through fraudulent means.”
+This law states that “estafa or swindling is committed with unfaithfulness or abuse of confidence, by means of false pretences or fraudulent acts, and through fraudulent means.”

-This law targets bogus buyers using fictitious names and violators may get serious prison time depending on the amount of fraudulent transaction involved.
-Shopee Sellers can also have access to the above-mentioned Department of Trade and Industry (DTI) which has its hotline dealing with prank callers and bogus buyers.
+This law targets bogus buyers using fictitious names, and violators may get serious prison time depending on the number of fraudulent transactions involved.
+Shopee Sellers can also access the Department mentioned above, which has its hotline dealing with prank callers and bogus buyers.

 Shopee Sellers can also enhance or strengthen their “terms and conditions.”
 Although you might need legal experts on this, the effort will be worth it when it comes to protection against bogus buyers.

-One provision on your terms and conditions might be more thorough “buyer information” requirements particularly if the item is on the expensive side.
+One provision on your terms and conditions might be more thorough “buyer information” requirements, particularly if the item is expensive.
 Again, having a legal expert might be needed to “foolproof” your terms and conditions.

-Another way is a seller can also set up payment options and tap third-party solutions providers for this.
-While many buyers and sellers lean toward COD transactions, it is perhaps more prudent to pre-payment options, to make refunds or claims of item return less of a headache for the Shopee Seller.
+Another way is that a seller can also set up payment options and tap third-party solutions providers for this.
+While many buyers and sellers lean toward COD transactions, it is more prudent to pre-payment options to make refunds or claims of item return less of a headache for the Shopee Seller.

 Under the terms and conditions, the seller might also be able to set time limits for products that have been reserved.
 This can be particularly useful for bogus buyers who often reserve items but have no intention to pay.
-Setting time limits and other conditions for specific returns and refunds might also be useful.
-Asking customers for proof, such as videos or photos of the unboxing of goods might be a good idea, particularly when it comes to refunds or returns.
-As a seller, you can also document that the product being shipped is in good condition, before passing it on to the delivery or fulfillment provider.
+Setting time limits and conditions for specific returns and refunds is also useful.
+Asking customers for proof, such as videos or photos of the unboxing of goods, might be a good idea, particularly when it comes to refunds or returns.
+As a seller, you can also document that the product being shipped is in good condition before passing it on to the delivery or fulfillment provider.

-Perhaps you can also have a buyer rating system that can be used to warn other sellers of particular buyers?
-While public shaming of bogus buyers might sound like a very good idea, this can still be tricky, particularly if the seller does not have enough evidence against the bogus buyer.
+You could also have a buyer rating system that can be used to warn other sellers of particular buyers.
+While public shaming of bogus buyers might sound like a very good idea, this can still be tricky, particularly if the seller needs more evidence against the bogus buyer.
 Also, certain privacy issues exist and should be considered.
-Again, familiarizing yourself with the policies of the online platform will be very useful.
+Again, familiarising yourself with the policies of the online platform will be very useful.

-These methods are not new, and most Shopee Sellers now have them in place but depending on your market, these methods can be enhanced and improved to deal with bogus buyers.
+These methods are familiar, and most Shopee Sellers now have them in place, but depending on your market, these methods can be enhanced and improved to deal with bogus buyers.